UntalantedOne/data_lemur/README.md

 1. I will set a time constraint and see how many tasks (only free tasks) can be done in aeound 52 hours, untill midnight, March 5th
 2. No reading of discussion shall be done.
 I am also not allowed to read the answers anywhere.
 3. Each query shall be commented with explaining the way I was thinking
+4. If the task is complex, i.e. the difficlty is medium - hard and it is a coding question, reformatting installed in JetBrains DataGrip will be used for formatting